LuckyEddie47/kstars_extensions/siril_eaa/README.md

 Issues / Limitations
 --------------------
 Siril must be installed and functional on the same computer that KStars/Ekos is running on.
 Siril must be version 1.2.2 or later.
 Remote saving is not supported.
+Siril must be run in headless mode once in order to create the fifos before using this extension.
+Run your Siril binary from a termainal with the -p switch in order to do this.

 Siril's live stacking mode currently only supports alignment and rotational registration, not scaling.